EderSantana/top/README.md

 `top` is a lighweight Theano based optimization module.
 Right now we have only stochastic gradient descent (SGD) and RMSprop, AdaGrad and Adam but you can do wonders with those.

 #Prereqs
-Theano, numpy and scipy
+Theano, numpy and scipy for main functions.
+Bokeh and matplotlib for plotting.

 #Installation
 Since `top` is under heavy development just add link to this package using either:
         python setup.py develop
 or simply just add the present folder to your PYTHONPATH
         echo 'export PYTHONPATH=$PWD:\$PYTHONPATH' >> ~/.bashrc
 If you are using OS X add it to ~/.profile, if using a virtualenv you can add it to $ENV/bin/activate.
 This way when you update this repo from github, you will not need to reinstall.

 #How to use